Efficiently Guiding Imitation Learning Agents with Human Gaze: Experiments and Results

 \section{Experiments and Results}

-We work with demonstrations from 11 unique games in ALE \cite{bellemare2013arcade}.
-We evaluate CGL with expert demonstrations for BC, BC, TREX and evaluate CGL with novice demonstrations for BC and its variants.
-These algorithms are implemented in the OpenAI Gym platform \cite{brockman2016openai}, which contains Atari 2600 video games with high-dimensional observation space (raw pixels).
-All reported results are game scores averaged over 30 different rollouts of the learnt policy.
-We use the default settings from OpenAI baselines \cite{baselines} for parameters of ALE.
-Experiments are conducted on server clusters with NVIDIA Titan V or DGX GPUs.
+We use demonstrations from 20 games in ALE \cite{bellemare2013arcade} with varying dynamics and features.
+Demonstrations and corresponding human gaze data are from the publicly available Atari-HEAD dataset \citep{zhang2019atari}.
+We augmented three imitation learning algorithms with CGL --- BC, BCO, and T-REX.
+These algorithms were implemented in the OpenAI Gym platform \cite{brockman2016openai}, which contains Atari 2600 video games with high-dimensional observation space (raw pixels).
+All reported results were game scores averaged over 30 different rollouts (episodes) of the learned policy, similar to the procedure followed by \citet{zhang2018agil}.
+We used the default settings from OpenAI baselines \cite{baselines} for parameters of ALE \cite{bellemare2013arcade}.
+All experiments are conducted on server clusters with NVIDIA 1080, 1080Ti, Titan V, or DGX GPUs.